grafana/grafana/docs/sources/features/datasources/mssql.md

 Name | Description
 ------------ | -------------
 time | The name of the date/time field.
-Could be in a native sql time datatype or epoch seconds. text | Event description field. tags | Optional field name to use for event tags as a comma separated string.
+Could be a column with a native sql date/time data type or epoch value. text | Event description field. tags | Optional field name to use for event tags as a comma separated string.